krrr/wstan/README.md

 # generate a key using "wstan -g"
 wstan ws://yourserver.com KEY -s  # server
 wstan ws://yourserver.com KEY  # client
+# now a proxy server is listening at localhost:1080 (at client side)
 ```

 Example for OpenShift with SSL: